solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 Nγ := sha256(concat(0x01, hash(L4), hash(L4)))
 Nδ := sha256(concat(0x01, hash(Nα), hash(Nβ)))
 Nζ := sha256(concat(0x01, hash(Nδ), hash(Iε)))

-Αs a final step in the commitment we do:
-Nτ := sha256(concat(len([L0, L1, L2, L3, L4]), hash(Nζ)))
+Nτ := sha256(concat(hash(Nζ),len([L0, L1, L2, L3, L4])))

-Here 'Nτ' is the final commitment generated after concatenating the length of vector of leaf nodes (which is five in the above illustration) with the root 'Nζ' of the tree and hashing it.
+Here 'Nτ' is the root generated after concatenating the node 'Nζ' with the length of vector of leaf nodes (which is five in the above illustration) of the tree and hashing it.
 ```

 [Link to the specification](https://github.com/solana-foundation/specs/blob/main/core/merkle-tree.md)